arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 ```

 You might have missed it, but you just changed the `index` signature,
 that is, its type.
-Exactly what the Type Sytem was moaning about.
+Exactly what the Type System was moaning about.

 | Original signature        | New signature                    |
 |---------------------------|----------------------------------|
 | `Tree a -> Tree (a, Int)` | `Tree a -> Int -> Tree (a, Int)` |

 Although the change is as simple as before (you just added a humble
-`count`), the Type Sytem will not let you down.
+`count`), the Type System will not let you down.
 On the contrary, it
 immediately highlights all the lines where your code fails to compile.

 Notice: a compilation error is not a harm.
 On the contrary: it's a
 gift from Heaven, it's a lighthouse to follow.
 Instead of being
-left to sink or swim, the Type Sytem is there to suggest you how to
+left to sink or swim, the Type System is there to suggest you how to
 complete your implementation.
 Beautiful.

 Before going ahead, notice that there were 3 positions where you could